beta-team/beta-recsys/docs/notes/dataset_tutorial.md

 ## Introduction

+Beta-Recsys

-BETA-Recsys provides users a wide range of datasets for recommendation system training.
+ provides users a wide range of datasets for recommendation system training.
 For convenience, we preprocess a number of datasets for you to train, getting you rid of splitting them on you local machine.
 Also this framework provides users a set of useful interfaces for data split.

 ---